-- 3196 Finally, given a reliable services infrastructure and a predictable set of services, the - 3197 third aspect of governance is prescribing what is required during a service interaction. - 3198 Governance would specify adherence to service interface and service reachability - 3199 parameters and would require that the result of an interaction MUST correspond to the - 3200 real world effects as contained in the service description.
-Governance would ensure - 3201 preconditions for service use are satisfied, in particular those related to security aspects - 3202 such as user authentication, authorization, and non-repudiation.
-If conflicts arise, soa-raf-cd-XX XXX 2010 Copyright © OASIS® 1993-2011.
-All Rights Reserved Page 107 of 153
+- Finally, given a reliable services infrastructure and a predictable set of services, the third aspect of governance is prescribing what is required during a service interaction. - Governance would specify adherence to service interface and service reachability parameters and would require that the result of an interaction MUST correspond to the real world effects as contained in the service description.
+Governance would ensure preconditions for service use are satisfied, in particular those related to security aspects such as user authentication, authorization, and non-repudiation.
+If conflicts arise, governance would specify resolution processes to ensure appropriate agreements, policies, and conditions are met. - 2759 It would also rely on sufficient monitoring by the SOA infrastructure to ensure services remain well- - behaved during interactions, e.g. do not use excessive resources or exhibit other prohibited behavior.
+Governance would also require that policy agreements as documented in the execution context for the interaction are observed and that the results and any after effects are consistent with the agreed policies.
+Governance will focus on more contractual and legal aspects rather than the precursor descriptive aspects.
+SOA governance may prescribe the processes by which SOA-specific policies are allowed to change, but there are probably more business-specific policies that will be governed by processes outside SOA governance.

-- 3203 governance would specify resolution processes to ensure appropriate agreements, - 3204 policies, and conditions are met. - 3205 It would also rely on sufficient monitoring by the SOA infrastructure to ensure services - 3206 remain well-behaved during interactions, e.g. do not use excessive resources or exhibit - 3207 other prohibited behavior.
-Governance would also require that policy agreements as - 3208 documented in the execution context for the interaction are observed and that the - 3209 results and any after effects are consistent with the agreed policies.
-Governance will - 3210 focus on more contractual and legal aspects rather than the precursor descriptive - 3211 aspects.
-SOA governance may prescribe the processes by which SOA-specific policies - 3212 are allowed to change, but there are probably more business-specific policies that will - 3213 be governed by processes outside SOA governance.
+2767 5.1.3.3 Overarching Governance Concerns

-3214 5.1.3.3 Overarching Governance Concerns
+- There are numerous governance related concerns whose effects span the three areas just discussed.
+One is the area of standards, how these are mandated, and how the mandates may change.
+The Web Services standards stack is an example of relevant standards where a significant number are still under development.
+In addition, while there are notional scenarios that guide what standards are being developed, the fact that many of these standards do not yet exist precludes operational testing of their adequacy or effectiveness as a necessary and sufficient set. - That said, standards are critical to creating a SOA ecosystem where SOA services can be introduced, used singularly, and combined with other services to deliver complex business functionality.
+As with other aspects of SOA governance, the Governance Body should identify the minimum set felt to be needed and rigorously enforce that that set be used where appropriate.
+The Governance Body must take care to expand and evolve the mandated standards in a predictable manner and with sufficient technical guidance that new services are able to coexist as much as possible with the old, and changes to standards do not cause major disruptions.

-- 3215 There are numerous governance related concerns whose effects span the three areas - 3216 just discussed.
-One is the area of standards, how these are mandated, and how the - 3217 mandates may change.
-The Web Services standards stack is an example of relevant - 3218 standards where a significant number are still under development.
-In addition, while - 3219 there are notional scenarios that guide what standards are being developed, the fact - 3220 that many of these standards do not yet exist precludes operational testing of their - 3221 adequacy or effectiveness as a necessary and sufficient set. - 3222 That said, standards are critical to creating a SOA ecosystem where SOA services can - 3223 be introduced, used singularly, and combined with other services to deliver complex - 3224 business functionality.
-As with other aspects of SOA governance, the Governance - 3225 Body should identify the minimum set felt to be needed and rigorously enforce that that - 3226 set be used where appropriate.
-The Governance Body must take care to expand and - evolve the mandated standards in a predictable manner and with sufficient technical - 3228 guidance that new services are able to coexist as much as possible with the old, and - 3229 changes to standards do not cause major disruptions. - 3230 Another area that may see increasing activity as SOA expands is additional regulation - 3231 by governments and associated legal institutions.
-New laws are may deal with - 3232 transactions which are service based, possibly including taxes on the transactions. - 3233 Disclosures laws may mandate certain elements of description so both the consumer - 3234 and provider act in a predictable environment and are protected from ambiguity in intent - 3235 or action.
-Such laws are spawn rules and regulations that will influence the metrics - 3236 collected for evaluation of compliance.
+Another area that may see increasing activity as SOA expands is additional regulation by governments and associated legal institutions.
+New laws are may deal with transactions which are service based, possibly including taxes on the transactions.
+Disclosures laws may mandate certain elements of description so both the consumer and provider act in a predictable environment and are protected from ambiguity in intent or action.
+Such laws are spawn rules and regulations that will influence the metrics collected for evaluation of compliance.

-5.1.3.4 Considerations for SOA Governance
+2787 5.1.3.4 Considerations for SOA Governance